oracle/terraform-provider-oci/website/docs/r/database_autonomous_container_database_snapshot_standby.html.markdown

 		* `vpc_password` - For a RECOVERY_APPLIANCE backup destination, the password for the VPC user that is used to access the Recovery Appliance.
 		* `vpc_user` - For a RECOVERY_APPLIANCE backup destination, the Virtual Private Catalog (VPC) user that is used to access the Recovery Appliance.
 	* `recovery_window_in_days` - Number of days between the current and the earliest point of recoverability covered by automatic backups.
 This value applies to automatic backups.
 After a new automatic backup has been created, Oracle removes old automatic backups that are created before the window.
 When the value is updated, it is applied to all existing automatic backups.
 If the number of specified days is 0 then there will be no backups.
-* `backup_destination_properties_list` - This list describes the backup destination properties associated with the Autonomous Container Database (ACD) 's preferred backup destination.
-The object at a given index is associated with the destination present at the same index in the backup destination details list of the ACD Backup Configuration.
-	* `backup_destination_attach_history` - The timestamps at which this backup destination is used as the preferred destination to host the Autonomous Container Database backups.
-	* `space_utilized_in_gbs` - The total space utilized (in GBs) by this Autonomous Container Database on this backup destination, rounded to the nearest integer.
-	* `time_at_which_storage_details_are_updated` - The latest timestamp when the backup destination details, such as 'spaceUtilized,' are updated.
 * `cloud_autonomous_vm_cluster_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the cloud Autonomous Exadata VM Cluster.
 * `compartment_id` - The OCID of the compartment.
 * `compute_model` - The compute model of the Autonomous Container Database.
 For Autonomous Database on Dedicated Exadata Infrastructure, the CPU type (ECPUs or OCPUs) is determined by the parent Autonomous Exadata VM Cluster's compute model.
 ECPU compute model is the recommended model and OCPU compute model is legacy.
 See [Compute Models in Autonomous Database on Dedicated Exadata Infrastructure](https://docs.oracle.com/en/cloud/paas/autonomous-database/dedicated/adbak) for more details.